PinjunD/translation/README.md

 # translation
-A small task that helps with memorizing vocabulary
+A small task that helps me memorize vocabulary